 In summer it is worth staying in this pension for several days.
 Then you can visit the monastery and the postal museum and go canoeing on the Vltava.

 Arrival to Vyssi Brod

-Arrival by plane, bus or train*.
+For example, book your journey here by flight, bus or train*.
 There are airports in Linz, Vienna, Munich as well as in Prague.
 It is also possible to arrive by car.

 What needs to be in the suitcase to visit Vyssi Brod?

 - You need walking shoes for wide feet make a hike in the Bohemian Forest an experience.